Kristfur/lawnscapes-landscaping/README.md

             - Other (type=checkbox)
         - Comments (optional, type=textarea)
         - Submit and Reset buttons
-    - Once all required elements are filled correctly and the user clicks submit, they will be brought to a Thank You page
+    - Once all required elements are filled correctly and the user clicks submit, they will be brought to a Thank You page.
-    - The Thank You page provides the user with a link back to the home page, but also lets them know that they can call us now if they dont want to wait for the company to get back to them
+    - The Thank You page provides the user with a link back to the home page, but also lets them know that they can call us now if they dont want to wait for us to get back to them.

 ![Contact form snipet](docs/read-me-images/contact-form.JPG)
 ![Thank you page](docs/read-me-images/thank-you.JPG)